 2. Have you gotten money from TZ activities, or is it all non-profit?

-A. Mmmmmm … if I'd had no other employment, I could maybe have lived for 6-8 months in Los Angeles without sweating over anything more than the heat outside.
+A. Mmmmmm … if I'd had no other employment, I could maybe have lived for about 8-9 months in Los Angeles without sweating over anything more than the heat outside.
 Or maybe for a few years comfortably in a tent camp in Montana.
 In this day and age, there are certain things that simply can't be done for free.
-If others are making money on them, the producer absolutely must get a piece of the quiche.
+Money is always nice, but let me tell you, most of the TZ activities out there, except for the DVDs produced by Image Entertainment, Inc., have been break-even or loss situations.
+For all its popularity and universal acclaim, TZ is not a big generator of revenue.

 3. Are you still doing TZ stuff?

-A. For the moment, I am retired from the big projects.
+A. I am retired from the big projects.
 I could come out of retirement - but for now, I am only doing this website.
-Editing and writing the commentaries for the "Forgotten Gems from The Twilight Zone" books was my last project, which wrapped in July 2005, shortly before my 29th birthday.
-I started posting on a message board on www.thefifthdimension.com back in March, 1998 (later www.thetzsite.com, which is now gone) and that started it all.
+I started posting on a message board on www.thefifthdimension.com back in March, 1998 (later www.thetzsite.com, which is now gone but the message board is still surviving) and that started it all.
 Just after 9/11, I started organizing the two conventions and everything else.
-It's been a helluva ride for going on ten years now.
+It was a helluva ride!

 4. Why did you do all this stuff for TZ?
 And why did you choose TZ?